ArunasJok/WT2baseline/README.md

-Welcome to the Playlist 1
+Welcome to the WeatherTop 2.0
 =========================

-Version 1 of the Playlist application
+Version 2 of the WeatherTop application